-Its return on equity — a profitability measure — is 28.7%, better than the industry average of 24.7%.
+Its return on equity — a profitability measure — stands at 29.7%, above the industry's average of 25.8%.
 This reflects the company’s efficiency in utilizing its shareholders’ funds.

-Marsh & McLennan retained investors' favorable sentiments by maintaining its trend of surpassing estimates in three of the last four reported quarters, the average positive surprise being 4.95%.
-This definitely reflects the company’s operational excellence.
+Marsh & McLennan retained investors' favorable sentiments by maintaining its trend of surpassing estimates in three of the last four reported quarters, the average positive surprise being 4.77%.
+This reflects the company’s operational excellence.

-The company boasts a strong balance sheet and financial flexibility including consistent cash flow generation for the past many years.
-We expect the organization to boost its free cash flow generation by expense management and projected earnings growth.
-Its disciplined capital management through share buyback and dividend payments has cemented investors’ confidence in the stock.
-In May 2018, the company increased the quarterly cash dividend by 11%.
-It has a dividend yield of 1.8%, higher than the industry average of 1.15%.
-The company has been buying back shares over the last 25 consecutive quarters.
+The company has maintained a solid balance sheet and financial flexibility, leading to cash flow generation over the past many years.
+Its disciplined capital management through share buyback and dividend payments also cemented investors’ confidence in the stock.
+In May 2019, its board of directors hiked its quarterly cash dividend by 10%, effective this August.
+Its dividend yield stands at 1.82%, higher than its industry's average of 1.43%.
+The company’s initiatives to enhance shareholder value should buoy investor’s optimism on the stock.

-However, the company has been suffering low net investment income.
-In 2016, the same was less than $1 million compared with $38 million in 2015.
-For 2017, the same has slightly improved to $15 million.
+However, its net investment income remains under pressure.
+In 2016, investment income was less than $1 million compared with $38 million in 2015.
+For 2017, the same slightly improved to $15 million.
 Following the liquidation of Trident III (in 2015), the company now has a much smaller private equity portfolio.
-As a result, contribution to the top line from investment income remained nominal in 2017.
-The company incurred a net investment loss of $24 million against its net investment income of $3 million in the year-ago quarter.
+In 2018, the company incurred a net investment loss of $12 million against its net investment income of $15 million in 2017.
+In the first half of 2019, the metric plunged 54% year over year.
+This remains a concern for the company.

-The Zacks Consensus Estimate for the company’s current-year earnings is pegged at $4.29, representing a year-over-year rise of 9.4% on revenues of $14.97 billion, up 6.7% year over year.
+The Zacks Consensus Estimate for the company’s current-year earnings is pegged at $4.62, suggesting a rise of 6.2% on 12.8% higher revenues of $16.9 billion from the year-ago reported figures.

-Shares of this Zacks Rank #3 (Hold) company have dipped nearly 3% in the past year versus the industry’s growth of 1.2%.
+Shares of this Zacks Rank #3 (Hold) company have rallied 17.8% in the past year, underperforming its industry’s growth of 27.7%.

 Stocks to Consider

 eHealth offers private online health insurance exchange services in the United States and China.
-It came up with average three-quarter earnings surprise of 7.29%.
+It came up with average three-quarter positive surprise of 167.2%.
+The stock sports a Zacks Rank #1 (Strong Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report